cannizarro/Folder-Locker/README.md

 # Folder-Locker
 It locks the folder.
-(Right now it's just hiding)
+This is my first project in cpp for that matter c.

+Thank You.